Alexander Li Cohen, MD, PhD

 Principal Investigator

-He received his B.A. in Biology and Biomedical Physics and his M.D. and Ph.D. degrees from Washington University School of Medicine in St. Louis where he focused on neuroimaging research that formed the basis for the Human Connectome Project.
-He then completed residency training in pediatrics and child neurology at Mayo Clinic in Rochester, MN and a clinical fellowship in pediatric behavioral neurology followed by a T32 postdoc fellowship translational research in neurodevelopmental disorders here at Boston Children’s Hospital.
+Alexander Li Cohen is a physician-scientist and Assistant Professor of Neurology at Boston Children’s Hospital and Harvard Medical School.
+He received his B.A. in Biology and Biomedical Physics and his M.D. and Ph.D. degrees from Washington University School of Medicine in St. Louis and completed his residency training in pediatrics and child neurology at Mayo Clinic in Rochester, MN.

 Selected publications